-The MES program typically does not offer summer courses; however, students are highly encouraged to earn elective credits through an internship or independent learning contract (see pages 7 and 9, respectively).
-Students may also choose to take MPA courses or appropriate graduate courses on other campuses (with approval of MES Director) during the summer.
+Typically, MES offers at least one summer elective.
+Students are also highly encouraged to earn elective credits through an individual learning contract or internship (see page 5).
+Students may also choose to take MPA courses or appropriate graduate courses on other campuses (with approval of the Director) during the summer.
 If a student anticipates doing a thesis project that involves summer field work, the student is highly advised to work with a faculty member to create a methodology for data collection during the summer prior to taking Case Studies.